-2. Introduce your new hire to their co-workers
+2. Introduce your new hire to their co-workers and the team

 It's not easy being the new kid at school.
 Everyone else already knows each other, and new hires never feel like part of the group at first.
 The sooner you can help them assimilate, the sooner they'll feel comfortable and start producing their best work.
 They're going to have a lot of new names and faces thrown at them on that first day, so let them know its alright if they need a week or so to get to know everyone.

 Give your new hire a clean, stocked, and organized place to work right from the start.
 They'll thank you for it, and they'll feel like they can start being productive right off the bat.
 Give them everything you think they'll need to get started, but don't forget to show them where they can get more supplies if they need them.
 Check out Lifehacker.com's tips for organizing a workspace.